 - A main benefit to digital advertising is the flexibility to do A/B testing and adjust based on what is resonating with target audiences – trying different videos, creatives or lengths that can be adjusted in real time.

-- Best video lengths are anything between :05-:60 – and must captivate the viewer’s attention in the first five seconds since this is how long it takes for a viewer to determine if the subject is of interest.
+- The best video lengths are anything between :05-:60 – and must captivate the viewer’s attention in the first five seconds since this is how long it takes for a viewer to determine if the subject is of interest.
 If it’s hard to convey your message in a shorter :05-:10, consider a longer video for the initial viewing and then use the shorter to re-target the same audience.

 - In setting up a digital campaign, Contextual Targeting is key since not everyone in your target audience group may be interested in your message.
 With contextual targeting, platforms like YouTube will not only identify a viewer in your target audience but will analyze in real time the content that viewer is about to watch, only feeding your message if there is a fit.
 This can help organizations discover new audiences.